vmware-archive/clarity/docs/CODING_GUIDELINES_ANGULAR.md

 [clrComponentSubdirective]
 ```

-This is slightly verbose, but will prevent conflicts between components.
-This is a case where abbreviations are acceptable to reduce verbosity.
+This naming is slightly verbose but prevents conflicts between components.
+This use case is where abbreviations are acceptable to reduce verbosity.

 #### Inputs and outputs

-To avoid conflict with non-Clarity components, inputs and outputs of our directives and components should be prefixed with `clr`:
+To avoid conflict with non-Clarity components, inputs, and outputs of our directives and components should be prefixed with `clr`:

 ```
 [clrInput]